History of atomic theory: Discovery of isotopes

 Significantly, the one exception to this whole number rule was hydrogen itself, which had a mass value of 1.008.
 The excess mass was small, but well outside the limits of experimental uncertainty.
 Aston and others realized this difference was due to the binding energy of atoms.
-When a number of hydrogen atoms are bound into a atom, that atom's energy must be less than the sum of the energies of the separate hydrogen atoms.
+When a number of hydrogen atoms are bound into an atom, that atom's energy must be less than the sum of the energies of the separate hydrogen atoms.
 That lost energy, according to the mass-energy equivalence principle, means the atomic mass will be slightly less than the sum of the masses of its components.
 Aston's work on isotopes won him the 1922 Nobel Prize in Chemistry for the discovery of isotopes in a large number of non-radioactive elements, and for his enunciation of the whole number rule.

 Atomic number

 Before 1913, chemists adhered to Mendeleev's principle that chemical properties derived from atomic weight.
 However, several places in the periodic table were inconsistent with this concept.
 For example cobalt and nickel seemed reversed.
 There were also attempts to understand the relationship between the atomic mass and nuclear charge.
 Rutherford knew from experiments in his lab that helium must have a nuclear charge of 2 and a mass of 4; this 1:2 ratio was expected to hold for all elements.
 In 1913 Antonius van den Broek hypothesized that the periodic table should be organized by charge, denoted by Z, not atomic mass and that Z was not exactly half of the atomic weight for elements.
 This solved the cobalt-nickel issue.
 Placing cobalt (Z=27, mass of 58.97), before the heavier nickel (Z=28, mass of 58.68) gave the ordering expected by chemical behavior.

 In 1913–1914 Moseley tested Broek's hypothesis experimentally by using X-ray spectroscopy.
 He found that the most intense short-wavelength line in the X-ray spectrum of a particular element, known as the K-alpha line, was related to the element's charge its atomic number, Z. Moseley found that the frequencies of the radiation were related in a simple way to the atomic number of the elements for a large number of elements.